bartobri/no-more-secrets/README.md

 Download and Install
 --------------------

-I am flattered that few *NIX platforms have added this project to their package manager collection.
-If you're using one of the following systems, you can install it from the package manager.

-* openSUSE
-* Mac OS X (Via homebrew package manager: http://brew.sh/)
-* FreeBSD
+More and more unix/linux platforms are including this project in their package manager.
+You may wish to search your package manager to see if it is an installation option.
 If you install form a package manager, please check that you have the latest version (`nms -v`).
 If not, I suggest installing from source (see below).

 To install this project from source, you will need to have the tools `git`, `gcc`, and `make` to download and build it.
-Install them from your package manager if they are not available.
+Install them from your package manager if they are not already installed.

 Once you have the necessary tools installed, follow these instructions: